 I have so little patience for people and things.
 In spite of my lack of patience, my whole life has been a lesson in patience.

 I used to joke that by 30, with all of my life experiences, good and bad, I’d learned patience.
 Then I fell in love and got married.
 I learned more patience.
 Patience was my new best friend.
 Then we hit the road full-time in an RV.
 I learned that patience meant more than dealing with people.
 It meant dealing with weather, mechanical problems, and other uncooperative people on the road.
 After two years of non-stop travel, dealing with every challenge to the best of my ability.
 I was done learning patience.
-I’d learned it.
+I’d learned patience.
 I’d completed my degree in patience.

 Then we moved to Israel.

 We moved back to the deep south of the United States, back to slow moving minds with their own rules and regulations about social life, honoring a practice filled with rituals of exclusion more than inclusion.
-We arrived in time for an early hurricane season and did the whole alphabet, starting with B and ending with W. Trust me, K wasn’t much fun in the middle.
-Mother nature became our local terrorist, destroying all recognizable landmarks and lifestyles by grinding and soaking everything to a pulp.
-“Really?
+We arrived in time for an unusually early hurricane season and did the whole alphabet, starting with B and ending with W. Trust me, K wasn’t much fun in the middle.
+Mother nature became our terrorist, destroying all recognizable landmarks and lifestyles by grinding and soaking everything to a pulp.
+“Hey, Universe!
 I got this patience gig!
+Really?
 I’m good on patience.
 Done.
 Really done.
 Well done.
 Burnt.
 Can I stop learning patience in this lifetime?”

 You would think I would be more relaxed.

-My knees hurt as I kneel down and run my hand along the carpet to find an edge to the yellow thing stuck to the carpet – and find nothing.
+Cursing whatever stained my carpet, my knees hurt as I kneel down and run my hand along the carpet to find an edge to the yellow thing stuck to the carpet – and find nothing.